shyamal2411/Acticlass/README.md

 ### Run

-To start the application use the bellow code.
+To start the application use the below code.

 ```bash
 # Start node server